lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 }
 ```

-The result is that a ViewController never communicates with a Router, only the presenter does.
+The result is that a ViewController never communicates with a Router, only the Presenter does.

 ### The Router's VIP Stack